Chapter 7 - The Force Within

 Before we go gaming… I want to circle back to my life with Jane.
 At this point we were living the dream in the beautiful Medway house.
 It was the scene of much entertaining and laughter.
 Many memorable days and nights with friends, family and holidays of course.
 And all the Lucasfilm openings, parties and picnics that Jane produced that I were a big part of my life.

 One of those events was attending the Academy Awards in 1977.
 Star Wars was up for a bunch of awards.
 Jane organized an entourage for George that included the core team that created the film and us.
 Having watched the Oscars for years, it was something to actually be attending.
 Award shows are mostly tedious unless you are nominated for something.
-This night was something as Jane put the whole thing together.
+This night we were in the middle of it.

 However, it was fun to go once and do the whole limo, Oscar’s show and Academy Ball thing.
-That moment that a lot of people imagine of accepting an academy award and giving an acceptance speech happened for me later in some interesting ways at the Interactive Academy Awards in 1994.
+That moment that a lot of people imagine of accepting an academy award and giving an acceptance speech happened for me later at the Interactive Academy Awards in 1994.
 We won eight awards that night.
 Yes, I did an acceptance speech that was televised on the TNT network.
 Close enough I guess.